prometheus-operator/prometheus-operator/Documentation/design.md

   inhibitRules:
   # critical > warning > info
   #
-  # If an alert with severity 'critical'
+  # If an alert with severity 'warning'
-  # and an alert with severity 'warning' or 'info' occur at the same time,
+  # and an alert with severity 'info' occur at the same time,
-  # the alerts other than 'critical' will be ignored.
+  # the alerts with severity 'info' will be ignored.
   - sourceMatch:
     - name: severity
       value: critical
     targetMatch:
       - name: severity
         value: warning
-      - name: severity
-        value: info
-    equal: [job]
-  - sourceMatch:
-    - name: severity
-      value: warning
-    targetMatch:
       - name: severity
         value: info
     equal: [job]